RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D. IaaS
 Answer: A

-### Question # 97 - .
+### [important] Question # 97 - .
 Alice and Bob are using a symmetric encryption algorithm to exchange sensitive information.
 How many total encryption keys are necessary for this communication?
 A.	1
 B. 2
 C. 3
 D. 4
 Answer: A

-### Question # 98 -	Mike and Renee would like to use an asymmetric cryptosystem to communicate with each other.
+### [important] Question # 98 -	Mike and Renee would like to use an asymmetric cryptosystem to communicate with each other.
 They are located in different parts of the country but have exchanged encryption keys by using digital certificates signed by a mutually trusted certificate authority.
 When Mike receives Renee’s digital certificate, what key does he use to verify the authenticity of the certificate?
 A.	Renee’s public key
 B.	Renee’s private key
 C.	CA’s public key
 D.	CA’s private key
 Answer: c

-### Question # 99 -	What computing technology, if fully developed, has the potential to undermine the security of modern encryption algorithms?
+### [important] Question # 99 -	What computing technology, if fully developed, has the potential to undermine the security of modern encryption algorithms?
 A.	Confidential computing
 B.	Ephemeral computing
 C.	Quantum computing